L35ilinda/unsupervised-predict-streamlit-template/README.md

 ![Movie_Recommendations](resources/imgs/Image_header.png)

 This repository forms the basis of *Task 2* for the **Unsupervised Predict** within EDSA's Data Science course.
-It hosts template code which will enable students to deploy a basic recommender engine based upon the [Streamlit](https://www.streamlit.io/) web application framework.
+It hosts template code which will enable students to deploy a basic recommender engine based upon the [Streamlit](https://www.streamlit.io/) web application frameleft_column, right_column = st.beta_columns(2)
+# You can use a column just like st.sidebar:
+left_column.button('Press me!')

+# Or even better, call Streamlit functions inside a "with" block:
+with right_column:
+    chosen = st.radio(
+        'Sorting hat',
+        ("Gryffindor", "Ravenclaw", "Hufflepuff", "Slytherin"))
+    st.write(f"You are in {chosen} house!")left_column, right_column = st.beta_columns(2)
+# You can use a column just like st.sidebar:
+left_column.button('Press me!')

+# Or even better, call Streamlit functions inside a "with" block:
+with right_column:
+    chosen = st.radio(
+        'Sorting hat',
+        ("Gryffindor", "Ravenclaw", "Hufflepuff", "Slytherin"))
+    st.write(f"You are in {chosen} house!")work.

 As part of the predict, students are expected to expand on this base template; improving (and fixing) the given base recommender algorithms, as well as providing greater context to the problem and attempted solutions through additional application pages/functionality.